hande-qmc/hande/documentation/manual/integrals.rst

 ==============

 The format of FCIDUMP files used by HANDE is partially defined in [Knowles89]_.
-It consists of a namelist, containing various pieces of information aboutthe system, and a body containing all integral values.
+It consists of a namelist header, containing various pieces of information about the system, and a body containing all integral values.

 ``&FCI``